 Moreover, a too-large A/C unit uses more energy to operate simply due to its large size.
 This means that – if your A/C unit is too large – you’re paying more to run it without actually benefiting from its operation.

 These two reasons make it essential to purchase and install an A/C unit that is suitable for the size of the space you are trying to cool.
 Only this will ensure that moisture is removed from the room and that the room is filled with the proper amount of cooled air, and only this will ensure that you are not wasting energy and paying higher energy bills as a result.

 A properly sized A/C unit will remove humidity and cool a space effectively and the minimum amount of energy required for effective cooling.
-If you seek to install a new air conditioning unit before temperatures start heating up once again, contact Stack Heating and Cooling.
+If you seek to install a new air conditioning unit before temperatures start heating up once again, contact Stack Heating, Cooling, Plumbing and Electric.
 The professionals at Stack will assist you in analyzing your cooling needs and selecting the right-sized air conditioning unit for the space.